slamora/brackets-wiki/Preview-Images-Research.md

 Advantage:
 * since EditorManager and DocumentManager APIs are unchanged, fewer extensions will break.
+* Since documents are added to the working set, the editor state persists across sessions.
+* Rename, Delete, Show in File Tree, Show in OS still work

 Disadvantage:
 * extra work to enable immutable documents